playbenny/benny_manual/docs/blockipedia.md

 - a free-running clock, disconnected from the global one

 ### midi.holes
-- Forgets some midi events, randomly
+- Forgets some midi events, randomly or regularly.
+Works as a clock divider if you set 'skip every' to eg 0.5.

 ### midi.lfo
 - A midi LFO, if you add more voices they're linked, so you can build eg quadrature lfos from this.